-Welcome to 2016!
-We hope your year is off to a tasty start and that there are platefuls of good eats in your future.
+Welcome to 2023!
+We hope your year is off to a tasty start and there are platefuls of good eats in your future.
 Ours started with Pot-au-feu.
 Lots and lots of meat in a pot.

-Pot-au-feu in French translates to Pot on the Fire and for hundreds of years this dish has graced many a French dinner table, feeding the rich and poor alike.
-This humble meal traditionally consisted of inexpensive cuts of meat that require longer cooking times to render them tender and plenty of root vegetables to fill up the plate.
+Pot-au-feu in French translates to Pot on the Fire, and for hundreds of years, this dish has graced many a French dinner table, feeding the rich and poor alike.
+This humble meal traditionally consisted of inexpensive cuts of meat that require longer cooking times to render them tender and plenty of root vegetables to fill the plate.
 Today’s version is not quite as economical, but it’s worth every penny.

-I adapted my version from Anthony Bourdain’s recipe, but varied the cuts of meat used and increased the quantities.
-In fact, I probably went a little overboard, but is there any such thing as too much meat?
+I adapted my version from Anthony Bourdain’s recipe but varied the cuts of meat used and increased the quantities.
+Well, I probably went a little overboard, but is there any such thing as too much meat?
 I don’t think so.

-The process is basic: put meat in pot, cover with water, add vegetables, simmer until tender.
+The process is basic: put meat in the pot, cover it with water, add vegetables, and simmer until tender.
 But the finished dish results in a most satisfying meal…a plate of tender beef in various forms, accompanied by carrots, potatoes, and cabbage, bathed in a tasty and aromatic broth.
-Cornichons and course ground mustard impart a sharp tang, and a hunk of rustic bread ensures that nary a drop of broth is left behind.
+Cornichons and coarse ground mustard impart a sharp tang, and a hunk of rustic bread ensures that nary a drop of broth is left behind.
 Hungry yet?

-To get this pot started I begin with the headliners…about 3 lbs of brisket, 6 beef short ribs, 2 beef shanks, 4 or 5 marrow bones (soup bones), and a hunk of something smoky and fatty.
-I had a good sized piece of Kirk’s home-cured bacon in the fridge, but you can use a ham hock, a link of good sausage, or whatever is handy.
+To get this pot started, I begin with the headliners…about 3 lbs of brisket, 6 beef short ribs, 2 beef shanks, 4 or 5 marrow bones (soup bones), and a hunk of something smoky and fatty.
+I had a good-sized piece of Kirk’s home-cured bacon in the fridge, but you can use a ham hock, a link of good sausage, or whatever is handy.
 I ventured to my favorite local butcher/grocer to procure these cuts.
 Never have I seen finer short ribs than these.
-Give your local butcher a visit and that extra effort will be evident in the final dish.
+Give your local butcher a visit; that extra effort will be evident in the final dish.

-You cannot breath life into a flavorful broth with meat alone, but a few humble root vegetables and herbs will add plenty of earthy, verdant freshness.
-Carrots, celery, onions, parsley, thyme, bay leaves and cloves will serve to not only season the pot-au-feu, but will provide some of the side dish options when it’s time to eat.
+You cannot breathe life into a flavorful broth with meat alone, but a few humble root vegetables and herbs will add plenty of earthy, verdant freshness.
+Carrots, celery, onions, parsley, thyme, bay leaves, and cloves will not only serve to season the pot-au-feu but also provide some side dish options when it’s time to eat.

 Place the meat in a very large pot, the one pictured is a 12 qt., but if you decide to reduce the quantities of meat, you could certainly go a little smaller.
 Cover with plenty of water and bring to a boil.

-Once the water has started to boil turn off the heat and remove the meat to a platter or pan.
+Once the water has started to boil, turn off the heat and remove the meat to a platter or pan.
 Wash the pot.
 Yes, you read that correctly.
 Wash the pot.
-You’ll get rid of all of that foamy mess and scum that starts to form when you boil meat.
-It adds very little flavor and can make the broth cloudy, which is not appealing.
+You’ll eliminate all that foamy mess and scum that starts to form when you boil meat.
+It adds a minimal flavor and can make the broth cloudy, which is not appealing.
 Part of the beauty of this simple dish is the lovely clear broth in which it’s served.
 You’ll be tempted to skip this step, but don’t.
-Sure, you might have to skim a little later, but you’ve taken care of the majority now and you’ll maintain the integrity of that golden pristine broth.
+Sure, you might have to skim a little later, but you’ve taken care of the majority now, and you’ll maintain the integrity of that pristine golden broth.

-Place the meat back into the clean pot, add all of the vegetables and cover with plenty of water.
+Place the meat back into the clean pot, add all the vegetables, and cover with plenty of water.
 Don’t be stingy because we still have a few things to add.
 Bring it to a boil, lower it to a simmer, then sit back and relax for 2 1/2 to 3 hours.
-Add additional water as needed, but pretty much just let it do it’s thing.
-About a 1/2 hour before it’s time to eat, season the pot with generous amounts of kosher salt and fresh coarse cracked pepper.
-This is an enormous pot so don’t hold back with the salt.
-It will take copious amounts to season this amount of broth, but once you get it there, you’ll pick up on all of the rich robust flavors imparted from the beef, the smokiness from the bacon, and the subtle earthy freshness from the vegetables.
+Add additional water as needed, but just let it do its thing.
+About a 1/2 hour before it’s time to eat, season the pot with generous amounts of kosher salt and fresh coarse, cracked pepper.
+This is an enormous pot, so don’t hold back with the salt.
+It will take copious amounts to season this broth, but once you get it there, you’ll pick up on all the rich, robust flavors imparted from the beef, the smokiness from the bacon, and the subtle earthy freshness from the vegetables.

 Once the meat is tender, it’s time to eat.
 Remove the carrots, potatoes, and cabbage to a platter or bowl, slice the meat and strain the broth.
 A few spoonfuls of broth ladled over the platter will warm the meat and keep it moist.